Karmak23/licorn/docs/extensions/volumes.rst

 -----------

 * Checks pluged-in volumes via ``udev``.
+* inhibits the ``udisks`` daemon while operating, to avoid conflicts.
-* Waits for partitions to come up, and automount them in :file:`/media`.
+* Waits for **partitions** to come up, and automount them in :file:`/media`.
+This implies that `volumes` doesn't care about raw disks, and doesn't offer anything for them (but this could change in the near future).
 * offers CLI commands to manipulate volumes (see above).

 Client side